792. Books on stage presentations

 Jane Briggeman Burlesque: Legendary Stars of the Stage, 2004.

-Burlesque entertainment involves more than commonly thought.
-While many people think of smoky stages, cat whistles, and tassels, burlesque roots come from chorus lines, fantastic music, and comedy.
-The 2016 edition covers the lives and stories of great performers of the past, both men and women.
+Burlesque may be more than you think.
+While many think of smoky stages, cat whistles, and tassels, burlesque had its roots in chorus lines, stellar music, and comedy.
+This second edition, published in 2016, covers the lives and stories of some of the great burlesque performers of the past.

 Liza Dalby Geisha, 1983.

 Liza Dalby had the distinction of being the only non-Japanese person trained to be a geisha.
 In this memoir, she traces the history of the art and the hard work involved in training and performing.